Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,592 a year including full coverage.
-Comprehensive insurance costs approximately $298 a year, collision costs $558, and liability coverage is $536.
-Liability-only coverage costs around $606 a year, with high-risk coverage costing $3,450 or more.
-Teen drivers receive the highest rates at $6,098 a year or more.
+The average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage insurance.
+Comprehensive insurance costs around $298 a year, collision insurance costs $558, and liability is estimated at $536.
+Buying just liability costs approximately $606 a year, and insurance for high-risk drivers costs $3,450 or more.
+Teenage drivers cost the most to insure at up to $6,098 a year.

 Average premium for full coverage: $1,592

-These estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all 50 U.S. states and Cherokee trim levels.
+Prices include $500 deductible amounts, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 states and Cherokee trim levels.

 Use the form below to get customized rates for your location.